d3x0r/STFRPhysics/whitepaper.md

 Operations like 'yaw', 'pitch' and 'roll' around the vectors defined by the frame require applying the curvature to `(1,0,0)`,`(0,1,0)`, and `(0,0,1)` to get the axis from an external perspctive, and then apply a rotation around that axis to the current spin.
-These axles don't exist in the spin it itself, but result by curving space, and finding the relative extrernal point.
+These axles don't exist in the spin it itself, but result by applying the curvature to regular cartesian space axis unit vectors, and using the relative external vector as a rotation axis.

 # Further Work to do